 Industrial facility capital budgets are limited and there is strong competition for new capital investment.
 Even a CHP system that has an attractive financial return may not be funded over other alternatives that are closer to a company's core business, such as investments in productivity or product quality or investments to respond to regulatory requirements.
 A 2012 article estimates that 9 out of every 10 potential CHP projects do not move forward because of capital budget constraints.
 Another study on financial barriers for energy efficiency projects found that internal capital competition is a major barrier-30 percent of respondents listed this as the top barrier to moving efficiency projects forward, and 28 percent listed insufficient capital as the main constraint.
-Another study on the capital as the main constraint.
+Another study on the projects forward and 28 percent listed insufficient capital as the main constraint.